SQL iceberg

 The default storage mode of a table is linear, with rows laid inside pages.
 A, B and C are columns:

-flowchart TD subgraph page[Page] direction LR subgraph row1[Row 1] direction TB A1 B1 C1 end subgraph row2[Row 2] direction TB A2 B2 C2 end subgraph row3[Row 3] direction TB A3 B3 C3 end end
+flowchart TB subgraph page[Page] direction LR subgraph row1[Row 1] direction TB A1 B1 C1 end subgraph row2[Row 2] direction TB A2 B2 C2 end subgraph row3[Row 3] direction TB A3 B3 C3 end end

 With columnar storage, a page is exclusive for a column: